Jones and 3-pointers key No. 1 Stanford over Cowgirls 73-62 - WTMJ

 Energized by the run, Oklahoma State’s quick hands on defense were disrupting the Cardinal on both ends and Notoa tied it at 23 with a deep 3-pointer.

-Then Stanford unleased from virtually everywhere in a long-range tidal wave for a 19-4 run that had all the Cardinal scoring weapons on display.
+Then Stanford unleashed a 19-4 run that had all the Cardinal scoring weapons on display.

-Cameron Brink started it from the left wing before Kiana Williams made three in a row.
+Cameron Brink started it with a 3-pointer from the left wing before Kiana Williams made three in a row.
 Williams then made a nifty 30-foot pass to sprinting Francesca Belibi for a transition basket.
 Wilson knocked down her third 3-pointer of the half and Stanford led 42-27.

-Stanford stretched the lead as high as 20 before Oklahoma State made one last push with a 12-3 run to close the quarter keyed by Lexy Keys’ 3-pointer.
-Stanford then got a scare when Williams limped off after twisting her knee on a block, but she quickly returned early in the fourth.
+Stanford stretched the lead to 58-38 before Oklahoma State made one last push with a 12-3 run to close the quarter.
+Stanford then got a scare when Williams limped off after twisting her ankle on a block, but she quickly returned early in the fourth.

-Stanford wasn’t only about 3-pointers.
-The Cardinal opened the final period with Brink’s soaring put back of a miss, and a muscular post-move layup from Haley Jones and the lead was back to 15.
+The Cardinal opened the final period with Brink’s soaring put back of a miss, and a muscular post-move layup from Jones and the lead was back to 15.

+“They’ve got people that can shoot the basketball,” Oklahoma State coach Jim Littell said.
+“They stepped up and hit shots and were good when they needed to be.
+Every time we did make a run, they had somebody that made a play.”

 BIG BROTHER WATCHING